-Top Five Best String Trimmer Heads
+Top 5 Best String Trimmer Heads Reviews

-Compatible with the 5-2 blade type, along with the standard 0.080-inch diameter, Stihl’s AutoCut C Trimmer Head makes for a convenient one to have when it comes to trimming small to medium-sized plots of land.
+Compatible with the 5-2 blade type, along with the standard 0.080-inch diameter, STIHL’s AutoCut C Trimmer Head makes for a convenient one to have when it comes to trimming small to medium-sized plots of land.

 It has a double line for both trimming and mowing, as well as a nylon line that is automatically fed through tap action.